starkatt/Cocksmithing/cocksmithing.md

 Any program capable of creating an `.stl` file for 3d printing will work.
 If you get started using software that you're not familiar with -- especially free software -- make sure it can export to `.stl` before you invest too much time in making a model.

 It may be extremely helpful to create a rough sketch or physical approximation of a toy before starting on a digital sculpt, to provide reference for the desired dimension and proportions.
 A toy will frequently look different as a physical object than it did as a computer model.

+You may want to slightly exaggerate the depth of any texturing or detailing, since the `XTC-3D` epoxy (used to smooth print lines) does soften surface features.

 # Creating the Primary Model
 ## Print